Convergent Sixth-order Compact Finite Difference Method for Variable-Coefficient Elliptic PDEs in Curved Domains: Auxiliary Results Using Complex Partial Derivatives for Constructing FDMs

 where $\ii $ is the imaginary unit.
 To understand the definition \eqref{deriv:C}, we shall see how the standard Taylor expansion can be equivalently expressed by using the complex partial derivatives $\partial^{(k,\ell)}_\C$.
 Throughout the paper, the notation $\bo(h^M)$ with various subscripts refers to a function that is bounded by $C h^M$ as $h \to 0^+$, where the constant $C$ only depends on the expressions and their derivatives in the subscript, and $C$ remains positive and bounded if its dependencies are bounded.
+For example, the remainder term in the standard Taylor expansion for a smooth function $v$ can be denoted as $\bo_{v} (h^n)$.

 \begin{prop} Let $v: \R^2 \to \R$ be a smooth function in a neighborhood of a base point $\bpt\in \R^2$.
 For any $n \in \mathbb{N}$, $p \in \R^2$ and sufficiently small $h\in \R$, we have

 where $(p_r, p_i):=p$, i.e., we identify the point $p\in \R^2$ with the complex number $p_r+\ii p_i\in \C$. \end{prop}